We'll give you a chance to work things out.

 Not Abusive: Never.

-What will happen if the Civil Resolution Tribunal decides that my behaviour is abusive?
+What will happen if the CRT decides my behaviour is abusive?

 The Civil Resolution Tribunal will: